neontribe/ad-hoc-manifesto/FullText.md

 * If you're building a client for an api which doesn't yet exist can you say it is working?
 * If your approach was wrong and you've built an implementation which you intend to discard is that working?

 Imagine for a moment that we scrub out "working" and replace it with "useful".
-Immediately our problems above make more sense.
+Immediately, our problems above make more sense.

 So, documentation...